prevostc/openblocklabs-mode-tvl-adapters/README.md

-# TVL by User - Mode Adapters
+# TVL by User - Mode Adapters - OpenBlock Labs

-This repository aims to serve as a source for all adapters we use to fetch TVL (Total Value Locked) by users for protocols on the Mode Chain.
-The goal is to simplify the process of adding new protocols, making data ingestion straightforward and thereby making the data available for the modeling team to work on point calculations.
+This repository aims to serve as a source for all adapters we use to fetch TVL by users for protocols on the Mode Chain.
+The goal is to simplify the process of adding new protocols, making data ingestion straightforward and thereby making the data available for the OpenBlock Labs team.

 ## How to add new adapters?